 A range of scholarships are available from the department, the UW Financial Aid Office, and from professional societies.
 By applying to all three sources, a student can substantially increase his or her chances of securing financial aid.

 At least one merit-based scholarship is awarded each year to an Atmospheric Sciences major.
-These scholarships pay 1/3 of the student's tuition in each of Autumn, Winter and Spring quarters.
-If the recipients remain registered as Atmospheric Science majors and make satisfactory progress toward their Atmospheric Sciences degrees, their scholarships will be renewed annually, up to a maximum of four years.
+These scholarships pay for one quarter of tuition and will be disbursed as 1/3 of the student's tuition in Autumn, Winter and Spring quarters.
+Scholarships may be renewed annually, up to a maximum of four years, provided that the recipient remains registered as an Atmospheric Science major and makes satisfactory progress toward their Atmospheric Sciences degree.

 These departmental scholarships are supported by the Richard and Joan Reed Endowed Scholarship Fund, the Mindlin Foundation, and the Bruce Caldwell Memorial Scholarship Fund.